Frequently asked questions about Full-time Research Studentships at the Knowledge Media Institute

 When should I apply?

 KMi studentships begin on 1st October each year, unless there are very exceptional circumstances.
-Deadlines for applications may vary - please see our studentship vacancies page for details about current opportunities and deadlines.
+Deadlines for applications vary each year - please see our studentship vacancies page for details about current opportunities and deadlines.

 How do I apply?